This article reviews the collagen peptides powder from Orgain®, whose plant-based protein powders I’m very familiar with.

 Below I show how they ranked price-wise the day I checked their costs per ounce.

-The names link to their product pages on Amazon where I snagged the prices.
+Their names & images link to their product pages on Amazon where I snagged the prices.

 Sports Research Collagen Peptides $1.75 /ounce

-If we standardize their costs to a 1 lb. container, this is how much you’d save by buying the Orgain:
+So if we standardize their current cost to a 1 lb. container, this is how much you’d pay:

 Orgain collagen review summary